getify/You-Dont-Know-JS/scope-closures/ch1.md

 | NOTE: |
 | :--- |
 | Everything below here is previous text from 1st edition, and is only here for reference while 2nd edition work is underway. **Please ignore this stuff.** |

-One of the most fundamental paradigms of nearly all programming languages is the ability to store values in variables, and later retrieve or modify those values.
-In fact, the ability to store values and pull values out of variables is what gives a program *state*.

-Without such a concept, a program could perform some tasks, but they would be extremely limited and not terribly interesting.

-But the inclusion of variables into our program begets the most interesting questions we will now address: where do those variables *live*?
-In other words, where are they stored?
-And, most importantly, how does our program find them when it needs them?

-These questions speak to the need for a well-defined set of rules for storing variables in some location, and for finding those variables at a later time.
-We'll call that set of rules: *Scope*.

-But, where and how do these *Scope* rules get set?

-## Compiler Theory

-It may be self-evident, or it may be surprising, depending on your level of interaction with various languages, but despite the fact that JavaScript falls under the general category of "dynamic" or "interpreted" languages, it is in fact a compiled language.
-It is *not* compiled well in advance, as are many traditionally-compiled languages, nor are the results of compilation portable among various distributed systems.

-But, nevertheless, the JavaScript engine performs many of the same steps, albeit in more sophisticated ways than we may commonly be aware, of any traditional language-compiler.

-In a traditional compiled-language process, a chunk of source code, your program, will undergo typically three steps *before* it is executed, roughly called "compilation":

-1. **Tokenizing/Lexing:** breaking up a string of characters into meaningful (to the language) chunks, called tokens.
-For instance, consider the program: `var a = 2;`.
-This program would likely be broken up into the following tokens: `var`, `a`, `=`, `2`, and `;`.
-Whitespace may or may not be persisted as a token, depending on whether it's meaningful or not.

-    **Note:** The difference between tokenizing and lexing is subtle and academic, but it centers on whether or not these tokens are identified in a *stateless* or *stateful* way.
-Put simply, if the tokenizer were to invoke stateful parsing rules to figure out whether `a` should be considered a distinct token or just part of another token, *that* would be **lexing**.

-2. **Parsing:** taking a stream (array) of tokens and turning it into a tree of nested elements, which collectively represent the grammatical structure of the program.
-This tree is called an "AST" (<b>A</b>bstract <b>S</b>yntax <b>T</b>ree).

-    The tree for `var a = 2;` might start with a top-level node called `VariableDeclaration`, with a child node called `Identifier` (whose value is `a`), and another child called `AssignmentExpression` which itself has a child called `NumericLiteral` (whose value is `2`).

-3. **Code-Generation:** the process of taking an AST and turning it into executable code.
-This part varies greatly depending on the language, the platform it's targeting, etc.

-    So, rather than get mired in details, we'll just handwave and say that there's a way to take our above described AST for `var a = 2;` and turn it into a set of machine instructions to actually *create* a variable called `a` (including reserving memory, etc.), and then store a value into `a`.

-    **Note:** The details of how the engine manages system resources are deeper than we will dig, so we'll just take it for granted that the engine is able to create and store variables as needed.

-The JavaScript engine is vastly more complex than *just* those three steps, as are most other language compilers.
-For instance, in the process of parsing and code-generation, there are certainly steps to optimize the performance of the execution, including collapsing redundant elements, etc.

-So, I'm painting only with broad strokes here.
-But I think you'll see shortly why *these* details we *do* cover, even at a high level, are relevant.

-For one thing, JavaScript engines don't get the luxury (like other language compilers) of having plenty of time to optimize, because JavaScript compilation doesn't happen in a build step ahead of time, as with other languages.

-For JavaScript, the compilation that occurs happens, in many cases, mere microseconds (or less!) before the code is executed.
-To ensure the fastest performance, JS engines use all kinds of tricks (like JITs, which lazy compile and even hot re-compile, etc.) which are well beyond the "scope" of our discussion here.

-Let's just say, for simplicity's sake, that any snippet of JavaScript has to be compiled before (usually *right* before!) it's executed.
-So, the JS compiler will take the program `var a = 2;` and compile it *first*, and then be ready to execute it, usually right away.

 ## Understanding Scope